-Signals are meant to provide relevant information in your CRM.
-Their primary goal is to give Sales teams a high-level context about leads' scores in order to build trust in the scoring system you built.
+Signals are meant to provide your Sales teams with high-level context on the leads' score they see in the CRM.
+They help build trust in the scoring system you built.

 How to add a signal to surface information to your Sales team?

 - Go to the Data Studio (studio.madkudu.com or through app.madkudu.com > Predictions > Data Studio)

 - Duplicate the model marked as "live" (live models cannot be edited directly)

 - Name the duplicated model (we recommend using a name describing the purpose of the model, like 'MyAudience - MyConversion')

 Step 2: Create Signal